Meal Charge Policy

 A negative food service account balance will remain a food service account balance throughout the duration of the student’s active enrollment with the district unless the district determines the circumstances of the student’s balance warrant a fine and/or third party collections.
 A negative food service balance owing the district upon withdrawal or graduation will be transferred to a fine as an outstanding debt until paid in full.

-When a student's food service balance reaches an amount to cover only 2 - 3 more meals, the cashier will verbally remind the student that their funds are getting low.
-An email notification is automatically generated to the parent's email address on file as the primary family (family1) when a student's purchase makes the food service balance low or negative.
-Further communication methods such as phone call or mailed letter to parent/guardian will also be used as the food service debt ages or grows.
+When a student's food service balance reaches an amount to cover only a few more meals, an email notification is automatically generated to the parent's email address on file as the primary family (family1).
+Further communication methods such as phone calls, letter home with student, or letter mailed to parent/guardian will also be used as the food service debt ages or increases.

 In the event third party collections become necessary, the primary family will be notified in writing to the email and mailing address on file 30 days prior to the collections referral.

 Food service account activity and balance information is available online to students and parents/guardians through Skyward Family Access, which is accessible from the district website: http://www.evergreenps.org or by calling the Child Nutrition Services office at (360) 604-4034

 Food service funds paid by check that are returned by bank unpaid are immediately reversed upon notification from the bank.
 An email and/or mailed letter are immediately sent to the payor.
 If the returned unpaid check leaves the student’s food service account balance negative, the primary family (family1) will be notified of the food service balance regardless of whether they were the payor of the returned check.
 Insufficient account funds are to be repaid immediately.
 Credit card or cash payments will be required once two checks have been returned by bank within a school year.